bvek11/Agri_PV_India/README.md

 # Auroville-Consulting
-Scripts and files used for auroville consulting
+Scripts and files used for AgriPV Analysis site evaluation for India.